 She was fifteen and showed her years, she was set in her own ways and

-didn’t listened what I said.
+didn’t listen to what I said.
 Grumpy when her hips hurt in the morning

 when I let her out to do her things.
 Feeling better she let me help her on

-up on the sofa and she looked at me like a mother does her son.
+up on the sofa and she looked at me like a mother does at her son.